datateknik-lth/datateknik-lth/master/optcomp-EDA230/questions/week5.md

 Hyperplane Method
 =================
-The Hyplerplane Method is a way to enable parallel execution of all loops except the outermost.
+The Hyperplane Method is a way to enable parallel execution of all loops except the outermost.
 Given a perfect loop nest `L` and a distance matrix `D`, the method finds a `m x m` unimodular matrix `U`, this matrix carries all the dependencies in the outermost loop `L1`.
 All inner loops `L2..Lm`